Return on Capital Employed (ROCE): Full Form, Formula, Ratio, Calculation Example

 Businesses with unused cash reserves have a lower ROCE.
 Hence, ROCE isn’t the best metric to gauge the performance of companies with substantial unused cash balances.

 ROCE measures return compared to the Book Value of Assets.
-As ROCE may change every year, you will have to consider this metric over several years to compare the performance of companies accurately.
+As ROCE may fluctuate from year to year, it is essential to consider this metric over several years to compare the performance of companies accurately.

 Frequently Asked Questions